Razboy20/CWHQVerificationBot/README.md

-# Gamer Union Bot
+# CodeWizardsHQ Verification Bot

-This bot is developed and maintained for the Gamer Union Discord by Razboy20.
+This bot is developed and maintained for the CodeWizardsHQ Discord by Razboy20.

 ## To Install

 To install, first clone the repository, then create a file `.env` in the directory.
-Then, then .env file should include the following filled out:
+Then, the .env file should include the following filled out:

 ```pf
 GUILD_ID=""